 Connecting Advisers do not need to be technology wizards, but do need to have a good understanding of how to use various laptops and tablet computers.
 They will offer advice and tuition, either on a one-to-one basis in the clients' homes or in a group setting.
 The aim is to teach the basic digital skills to, for instance, shop online, use Skype, or send an e-mail.
 Connecting Advisers will also seek to build the confidence of these older people who are often worried about online security."

 A Connecting Adviser needs to be comfortable visiting people in their homes.
 They have to be personable, engaging.
 They need to have a good understanding of Windows and Apple operating systems and also have some understanding of how to set up computers and run software updates.

-"Connecting Carers" is a countywide project; volunteer opportunities will be available across Gloucestershire.
+The Digital Inclusion Project is a countywide project; volunteer opportunities are available across Gloucestershire.
 GRCC aims to link their clients with local volunteers from the community who will visit them in their home or meet them in a local library or public space.
 Working times are flexible and depend on your availability.
-Wheelchair access depends on the location a meeting is held at.
+Wheelchair access depends on the location at which the meeting is held.

 When: Variable times

 Age requirements: 16 upwards

 About Gloucestershire Rural Community Council, In Touch Project